jkzjt/go/examples/if/exercises/08_basic_auth/README.txt

 // EXERCISE: Basic Authentication
 //  Build a username/password protected program
 //
-// FOLLOWING IS AN EXAMPLE
+// THE FOLLOWING IS AN EXAMPLE
 //  username = sam
 //  password = abc123
 //